KilLo445/FS-Launcher/README.md

 ## How to use
 ### Play
-Attempts to launch the game through steam or directly from the EXE.
+Attempts to launch the game through Steam or directly from the EXE.
-Hold Left Shift to bypass steam check and launch directly from EXE.
+Right click to bypass Steam check and launch directly from EXE.
 ### Firewall
 Creates required firewall rule to block broken IPs that Future Soldier connects to.
 ### Unlock DLC